A9qx/Christian/README.md

 First, install the required packages.
-The project was built using NodeJS v18.17.0, really any version that supports discord.js v14+ might work.
+The project was originally built using NodeJS v18.17.0, today it uses v20.12.0, however really any version that supports discord.js v14+ might work.

 ## How to use: